List of Singaporean town councils

 The following is a list of Singaporean town councils.

 Currently, there are 19 town councils (TCs) in Singapore following the 2025 general election, all of which took effect before 1 August 2025.
 For the first time since 2011, one TC (Jalan Kayu) manages a standalone single-member constituency (SMC); each of the rest manages a group representation constituency (GRC) and 0–2 SMCs.
 Four existing TCs were renamed to reflect the renaming of their GRCs: Jurong–Clementi–Bukit Batok, Marine Parade–Braddell Heights, Pasir Ris–Changi and West Coast–Jurong West.
+The opposition-held Aljunied-Hougang Town Council was also transferred from the North East CDC to South East CDC, making it the first time since 2006 an existing town council have a change in their CDC.